Pengeszikra/flogon-galaxy/public/docs/rule.md

-# Rule of `Quest of the best`
+# Rule of `Math Match` Card Game

-{%deal%16/9}

 ## This is a semi solitare game rule is:

-Each card have 1 important value which is a number between -21 -> 22
+- Each card have 1 important value which is a number between -21 -> 22

-player have deck of 20 -> 25 cards of a random values
+- player have deck of 20 -> 25 cards of a random values

-quest have a deck of 30 cards of a random values
+- quest have a deck of 30 cards of a random values

-each player hand is open
+- each player hand is open

 - if player deck are less than a 4 card then shuffle their drop to deck
 - player draw a 4 cards